minirust/minirust/spec/mem/basic.md

     /// The alignment that was requested for this allocation.
     /// `addr` will be a multiple of this.
     align: Align,
+    /// The kind of this allocation.
+    kind: AllocationKind,
     /// Whether this allocation is still live.
     live: bool,
 }